Bread pudding with bourbon sauce is a rich dessert popular around the holidays. This recipe uses stale bread, milk, eggs and bourbon.

 • Once the mixture cooled a bit, but is still warm, add the eggs.
 Whisk continuously while adding the eggs so they don’t scramble.

 • Pour the custard mixture over the bread cubes making sure that all the top pieces are soaked.
-Push down the bread pieces so there aren’t any gaps below.
-Set aside for 30 to 45 minutes so the bread soaks up the custard.
+Push down the cubes so there aren’t any gaps below.
+Set aside for 45 minutes so the bread soaks up the custard.
+If soaking longer than an hour, cover and store in the refrigerator (see notes).

-• Preheat oven to 350 F. Bake bread pudding for 40 to 45 minutes or until the custard is set, but jiggly in the center, and the top is golden brown.
-Keep an eye on the bread pudding while baking.
-If the top is browning too quickly, set a piece of aluminum foil over the top to prevent any burning for the remaining baking time.
+• Preheat oven to 350℉.
+Bake the bread pudding for 40 to 45 minutes or until the custard is set, but jiggly in the center, and the top is golden brown.
+Keep an eye on it while baking.
+If it's browning too quickly, set a piece of aluminum foil over the top to prevent any burning for the remaining baking time.

 Bourbon Sauce